Detroit, MI

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Detroit's reported net position is understated by $271.5 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.
+Detroit's reported net position is inflated by $117.8 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.

 IN THE NEWS